 Whether it is very mandatory to include curly braces for the try-catch-finally block, what happens if not included?

-Ans: Yes, nesting try-catch block inside another try-catch is possible & valid.
+Ans: Yes, nesting a try-catch block inside another try-catch is possible & valid.
 It can be nested inside another try block, catch block or finally block

 Can we write any Java statements in between try block & catch block?